-- The Primary receives on its inputs, a changing voltage causing a changing electric current that flows through it.
+- The Primary receives at its inputs, a changing voltage causing a changing electric current that flows through it.

-- The changing current will induce a magnetic flux on the iron core.
+- The changing current will induce a magnetic flux in the iron core.

 - As the secondary winding is rolled up on the same iron core of the primary winding, the magnetic flux flows through it.

-- The magnetic flux through the coils of the “secondary” will generate a changing voltage on its outputs.
+- The magnetic flux through the coils of the “secondary” will generate a changing voltage at its outputs.

-- If there is a load connected to the outputs of the secondary, a changing electric current will circulate through it (For example: the secondary winding is connected to a resistor).
+- If there is a load connected to the outputs of the secondary, a changing electric current will flow through it (For example: the secondary winding is connected to a resistor).

 Transformer voltage ratio

-The voltage in the output (secondary) Vs is scaled from the input (primary) Vp, by a factor equal to the ratio of the number of turns of wire in their respective windings.
+The output voltage (secondary) Vs is scaled from the input (primary) Vp, by a factor equal to the ratio of the number of turns of wire in their respective windings.
 Vs/Vp = Ns/Np.